 Your college graduation plan (or degree map) is a roadmap of each year you plan to be in college.
 If you're a full-time student, you need to plan on at least 15 credits each semester.
 Learn why from Indiana's 15 to Finish initiative.

 Start with your advisor.

-Ask your college advisor for the complete list of the courses required for your program of study, including general education requirements (sometimes called the College of Liberal Arts) along with the courses needed for your major and minor(s).
 Get your advisor’s opinion on whether you will be able to finish on time with the number of major(s) and minor(s) you choose.
 If you want to have more than one major, ask your advisor to help you choose courses that count towards both degrees.